artem-ogre/CDT/docs/README.md

 - Order in which vertices are inserted is controlled by `CDT::VertexInsertionOrder`:
   - `CDT::VertexInsertionOrder::Auto` uses breadth-first traversal of a Kd-tree for initial bulk-load <a href="#[4]">[4]</a> and randomized insertion order for the subsequent calls of `CDT::Triangulation::insertVertices`.
 Randomization improves performance and avoid worst-case scenarios.
 Generally vertex insertion with `CDT::VertexInsertionOrder::Auto` is faster.
   - The original vertices order can be optied-in using `CDT::VertexInsertionOrder::AsProvided` when constructing a triangulation.
+- Refinement closely follows Ruppert's Delaunay refinement algorithm <a href="#[5]">[5]</a>.
+Encroached constraint edges are split before a circumcenter is inserted.
+At input corners with a small angle the edges are split on concentric shells (powers of two) so that refinement terminates.

 **Pre-conditions:**
 - No duplicated points (use provided functions for removing duplicate points and re-mapping edges)